Permit-class submarine: Construction

 The engine room of Jack was lengthened by 10 ft to accommodate an experimental direct-drive propulsion system using concentric counter-rotating propellers.
 Although counter-rotating propellers produced impressive gains in speed on the experimental Albacore, in Jack the results were disappointing because of the difficulty in sealing the shaft.
 Jack was also used to test polymer ejection that could reduce flow noises that degraded sonar performance.

-Ships in class
+Boats in class

 The gaps in the hull number sequence were taken by the unique Tullibee, and the George Washington, Ethan Allen, and Lafayette-class fleet ballistic missile submarine classes.